mvolkmann/blog/src/d3/00-article.md

     </div>

     <script>
-      const bars1 = d3.selectAll('.bar');
+      // Select all elements with a CSS class of "bar". const bars1 = d3.selectAll('.bar');
       console.log('bars1 =', bars1);

+      // Select all elements with a CSS class of "bar" that are
-      const chart1 = d3.select('#chart1');
+      // descendants of the element with an id of "chart1". const chart1 = d3.select('#chart1');
       const bars2 = chart1.selectAll('.bar');
       console.log('bars2 =', bars2);

+      // Select all elements with a CSS class of "bar" that are
-      const charts = d3.selectAll('.chart');
+      // descendants of any element with a CSS class of "chart". const charts = d3.selectAll('.chart');
       const bars3 = charts.selectAll('.bar');
       console.log('bars3 =', bars3);